-How successful a credit union is at making money has an effect on its long-term survivability.
-A credit union can retain its earnings, increasing its capital cushion, or use them to deal with problematic loans, likely making the credit union more resilient in tough times.
-Obviously, credit unions that are losing money are less able to do those things.
+A credit union's profitability affects its long-term survivability.
+A credit union can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, likely making the credit union more resilient in times of trouble.
+Obviously, credit unions that are losing money have less ability to do those things.